fa7ad/my-client/README.md

 [![CC-BY-SA License](https://img.shields.io/badge/License-CC--BY--SA-brightgreen.svg?style=flat-square)](#)

-This is a template for a nogorads landing page
+This is a template for a nogorads clients' landing page

 ## Requirements